Watch Me Play

 Children living in this age need to be encouraged to move.
-This program introduces them to active play through movement.
+This programme introduces them to active play through movement.

-In this program your child is introduced to the values that relate to boundaries, listening to instructions and working within the constraints of a group.
+In this programme your child is introduced to the values that relate to boundaries, listening to instructions and working within the constraints of a group.

 Sharing and waiting for their turn, are just some of the many very important life values that are introduced.

 What Your Child Will Achieve

 One of the goals of this programme is to introduce your child to a sport skill in a “sports class”.
 Obviously age-appropriate.
 We develop their visual skills (seeing what to do) and auditory skills (hearing what to do) and gross motor skills (doing what needs to be done).